October 16-18, Singapore, TAUS 2019, Mandarin Orchard Hotel

 “We see that data intelligence and AI are slowly changing our industry.
 It’s not a huge movement and it’s not all at once, but it is a slow shift that will likely continue.
 I believe that in the not-too-distant future, 60-70% of our work can be automated, and that down the road over 50% of our workload will have nothing to do with translating content and text.”

 Truly an interesting potential statistic to contemplate.
 When companies in the translation industry see 60-70% of their work being automated, where do the human’s factor in?
 How does the creativity of human content creation teams integrate with the automated content?
 If 50% of the future workload has nothing to do with translation, what types of work will we see these companies shift to?
-This is why the TAUS conference is attended by so many industry leaders.
-The only way companies in the translation and localization industry can develop effective strategies is through sharing their knowledge of the past and understanding of the present
+This is why the TAUS 2019 conference was attended by so many industry leaders.
+The only way companies in the translation and localization industry can develop effective strategies is through sharing their knowledge of the past and understanding of the present.